ngphubinh/CDNN/README.md

 # CDNN
 Centroid Displacement based k-NN (CDNN) Algorithm
 The CDNN algorithm is proposed in the paper [Robust Biometric Recognition From Palm Depth Images for Gloved Hands](https://ieeexplore.ieee.org/document/7161357).
 To accelerate future projects using our algorithm and also evaluate CDNN against other K-NN algorithms.
-We develop and open-source CDNN as a Python library for performing multi-label classification tasks, based on the \texttt{scikit-learn} API.
+We develop and open-source CDNN as a Python library for performing multi-label classification tasks, based on the **scikit-learn** API.
 We also aim to modify and extend CDNN for the study of regression in the near future.

 The repositry includes: